Article heros74 1

 I've seen organizations struggle time and again with developing the perspective they need to identify and design the best solutions for the teachers and learners who use their tools.

-This makes sense, too.
-All teams are deeply invested in their own processes, products, and users.
-And it’s easy to default to “the way things are usually done.”
-It’s human nature!
+And it's easy to default to "the way things are usually done."
+It's human nature!

-That’s why outsourcing your UX design and strategy is such a great opportunity.
-You’ll gain the perspective of a design team that’s worked on many different solutions for many different companies.
+You'll gain the perspective of a design team that's worked on many different solutions for many different edTech companies.

-You’ll also benefit from bringing in a specialized team.
 Because of their high levels of expertise, specialized UX teams deliver a higher return on investment.
-This is especially true in a complex, nuanced field like edTech.

 The ROI of UX design strategy